darkbatcher/picobat/GUIDELINES.md

 messages will be exctracted.

 Dos9 only extracts messages where **gettext\(\)** is explicitely called, that is, no macro expansion.
 No comment message is extracted neither.

+Translatable messages defined in both **dos9/errors/Dos9\_Errors.c** and **dos9/lang/Dos9\_Lang.c** should not contain any newline character \(e.g '\n'\) in order to prevent incompatibilities between platforms since windows uses '\r\n' instead of '\n' \(and similarly, macOS uses '\r'\).
+However, messages defined in **dos9/lang/Dos9\_ShowHelp.c** can contain '\n' characters that will be translated at runtime to the appropriate end-of-line characters.

+When adding new messages, please avoid to break the standard message format used by already defined messages.